-NON-COMPETITION AND NON-SOLICITATION AGREEMENTS
+NON-COMPETITION AND NON-SOLICITATION AGREEMENTS (NDA) LAWYER

 Many employees and contractors are required to sign a non-competition or non-solicitation agreement as a condition of their employment or to receive severance benefits as part of a separation from employment.
 Because signing the agreement is a condition of employment or to receive much needed pay upon termination, employees often sign without understanding their obligations and future consequences.
 Don’t let this be you.